TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Abstract

 \section{Abstract}

-The capability to jointly process multi-modal information is becoming an essential task.
-However, the limited number of paired multi-modal data and the large computational requirements in multi-modal learning hinder the development.
+The capability to jointly process multi-modal information is becoming essential.
+However, the development of multi-modal learning is hindered by the substantial computational requirements and the limited availability of paired multi-modal data.
 We propose a novel Tri-Modal Translation (TMT) model that translates between arbitrary modalities spanning speech, image, and text.
-We introduce a novel viewpoint, where we interpret different modalities as different languages, and treat multi-modal translation as a well-established machine translation problem.
-To this end, we tokenize speech and image data into discrete tokens, which provide a unified interface across modalities and significantly decrease the computational cost.
-In the proposed TMT, a multi-modal encoder-decoder conducts the core translation, whereas modality-specific processing is conducted only within the tokenization and detokenization stages.
-We evaluate the proposed TMT on all six modality translation tasks.
-TMT outperforms single model counterparts consistently, demonstrating that unifying tasks is beneficial not only for practicality but also for performance.
+We introduce a simple yet efficient and effective approach, treating speech and image modalities as discrete text modality and approaching multi-modal translation as a well-established machine translation problem.
+To this end, we tokenize speech and image data into discrete tokens, resulting in a significant reduction in computational cost.
+Furthermore, by incorporating back translation into multi-modal translation, unpaired data can also be utilized for training.
+TMT can perform six modality translation tasks and consistently outperforms its single-model counterparts.
+TMT significantly reduces the required data size (in bits) for training, to approximately 0.2\% for speech data and 0.04\% for image data, respectively.